 It's so sad.

-And you're a parent and you're watching these kids come out of school.
+And you're a parent, and you're watching these kids come out of school.

 I don't know what the answer is.

-I don't know how we stop evil in people and there's evil, but I want our schools safer.
+I don't know how we stop evil in people and there's evil.

-How do we make them safer, which should be everybody's priority?
+How do we make them safer?

-Well, you know, Sean, I I I I get it.
+Well, you know, Sean, I get it.

-I didn't notice I didn't say the solutions.
+I didn't say the solutions.

 There is no solution to the violence in men's hearts, okay?